-- An alternative path to medical school for students that don’t want to sacrifice broad and deep college experience or don’t want to go through the “detrimental” environment in the premed world
+- An alternative path to medical school for students who don’t want to sacrifice broad and deep college experience or don’t want to go through the “detrimental” environment in the premed world

-- Students don’t have to take the traditional science requirements and instead explore their passions
+- Students don’t have to take the traditional science requirements, and they instead explore their individual passions

-- Additional semester in the realm of health policy, public health, global health, bioethics, and biostats
+- Students take an additional semester in the realm of health policy, public health, global health, bioethics, and biostats

-- The number of available seats for the program has increased from 1/4 of a class to 1/2 of a class
+- The number of available seats for the program has increased from 1/4 of a medical school class to 1/2 of a class

 - FlexMed students are given a 6-week course to expose them to biochemistry, cell biology, and genetics to avoid “shell shock”

-- 2010 published HuMed article showing no statistical difference between success
+- 2010 published HuMed article shows no statistical difference in success

-- Non significant trend towards psychiatry and primary care residencies
+- A nonsignificant trend towards psychiatry and primary care residencies in FlexMed students

 The ideal applicants for the FlexMed program:

-- Great degree of commitment to the field
+- Have a great degree of commitment to the field

-- The ability to articulate and demonstrate what they’re going to do with their education
+- Can articulate and demonstrate what they’re going to do with their education

-- These students can be the drivers of a more dramatic change
+- These students can be the drivers of more dramatic change

 Links and Other Resources: